hartwigmedical/hmftools/README.md

 # hmftools
 Various utility tools for working with genomics data

-JARs used by HMF pipeline can be downloaded from https://resources.hartwigmedicalfoundation.nl
+Resources used by HMF pipeline can be downloaded from https://resources.hartwigmedicalfoundation.nl

 More detailed descriptions of the following algorithms are available from the links below:
 - [AMBER](./amber/README.md)